C$^*$-diagonals in AH-algebras arising from generalized diagonal connecting maps: spectrum and uniqueness: Introduction

 In recent years there has been a growing interest in the study of Cartan subalgebras of C$^*$-algebras.
 In \cite{Li16,Li_DQH} Li obtained strong rigidity results for crossed product C$^*$-algebras arising from dynamical systems as well as for coarse geometric structures arising from group dynamics, all via Cartan subalgebras.
 Thus it was shown that Cartan subalgebras establish a link between C$^*$-algebras on the one hand, and dynamical systems and geometric group theory on the other.

 Li has also established a link between Cartan subalgebras and the classification programme for C$^*$-algebras.
 This programme, due to many hands (see for example \cite{KP, Phi, GLNa, GLNb, EGLN, TWW, EGLN17a,EGLN17b,GLI,GLIII}) aims to classify C$^*$-algebras by $K$-theoretic and tracial data, and has seen tremendous progress over the years.
-In \cite{Li18} it is proved that every classifiable C$^*$-algebra has a Cartan subalgebra,
+In \cite{Li18} it is proved that every classifiable C$^*$-algebra has a Cartan subalgebra.

 Cartan subalgebras are also intimately linked to topological groupoids.
-Many important classes of C*-algebras can be described naturally as groupoid C*-algebras, for instance C*-algebras attached to group actions (crossed products) or semigroup actions on topological spaces (Cuntz-Krieger algebras or graph algebras) or AF-algebras.
-By the work of Kumjian \cite{Kum} and Renault \cite{Ren} it was shown that separable C$^*$-algebras have Cartan subalgebras if and only if they are certain (twisted) groupoid C$^*$-algebras.
-The result was then extended to all C$^*$-algebras by Kwa\'sniewski and Meyer \cite{KM}, and independently by the author \cite{Raa}.
+Many important classes of C$^*$-algebras can be described naturally as groupoid C$^*$-algebras, for instance C$^*$-algebras attached to group actions (crossed products) or semigroup actions on topological spaces (Cuntz-Krieger algebras or graph algebras) or AF-algebras.
+By the work of Kumjian \cite{Kum} and Renault \cite{Ren} it was shown that separable C$^*$-algebras have Cartan subalgebras if and only if they arise as twisted groupoid C$^*$-algebras.
+These twisted groupoids are of a specific nature: namely they are locally compact, second-countable, topologically principal, Hausdorff and étale.
+The result was then extended to all C$^*$-algebras (i.e. even non-separable ones) by Kwa\'sniewski and Meyer \cite{KM}, and independently by the author \cite{Raa}.
+Here the conditions on the twisted groupoid weaken to being effective, locally compact, Hausdorff and étale.

 All these motivating factors led to interest in existence and uniqueness questions for Cartan subalgebras.
 Li and Renault initiated the systematic study of existence and uniqueness of Cartan subalgebras in C$^*$-algebras in \cite{LR19}.
 Barlak and Raum classified Cartan subalgebras of dimension drop algebras with coprime parameters in \cite{bar-raum}.
 White and Willett studied the question of uniqueness of Cartan subalgebras in uniform Roe algebras in \cite{white}.
-Li and the author constructed C*-diagonals in \cite{LR22}, which extended the work of \cite{Li18} by finding Cartan subalgebras in many classes of non-classifiable C*-algebras.
+Li and the author constructed C$^*$-diagonals in \cite{LR22}, which extended the work of \cite{Li18} by finding Cartan subalgebras in many classes of non-classifiable C$^*$-algebras.